important to have this end with `/target` (a dependency issue)export CARGO_TARGET_DIR=$(mktemp -d)/targetcargo install charms --version=0.9.2Create an app

 This will create a directory initialized with a Git repo for your new Charms app:

-charms app new my-tokencd ./my-token
+charms app new my-token

-This will print out the verification key for your new app:
+unset CARGO_TARGET_DIRcargo updateThis will print out the verification key for your new app:

-charms app vk
+charms app vk(something like this:)

-Test the app for a spell with a simple NFT mint example:
+8e877d70518a5b28f5221e70bd7ff7692a603f3a26d7076a5253e21c304a354fTest the app for a spell with a simple NFT mint example:

 export app_vk=$(charms app vk)